gnss-sdr/geniuss-place/_geniuss-place/03-coding-style.md

 ### All comments should be placed above the line the comment describes, indented identically

-Being consistent on placement of comments removes any question on what the comment refers to.
+Being consistent on the placement of comments removes any question on what the comment refers to.

 Use `#ifdef` instead of `/* ... */` to comment out blocks of code.
 The